Is an introduction or tutorial to OLLI's Video Catalog available?

 - Call the OLLI Office for assistance, 734-998-9351.

-- For help with non-video-related questions, refer to the main help page.
+- For help with non-video-related questions, refer to OLLI's main help page.

 The Video Catalog can only be used to purchase and/or view videos of lectures.
-To register for attending a lecture or series in person or to register for a study group, a trip, etc., see OLLI's conventional catalog.
+To register for attending a lecture or series in person or to register for a study group, a trip, etc., see OLLI's Course Catalog.